developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to configure whether the Device User is allowed to Use Magnification Gestures.

-- If the value ***Off*** is chosen, then the Magnification Gestures is ignored and no action is taken if they are used by the Device User.
+- If the value ***Off*** is chosen, the Magnification Gestures are ignored and no action is taken if they are used by the Device User.

-- If the value ***On*** is chosen, then the Magnification Gestures is honored and appropriate action is taken if they are used by the Device User.
+- If the value ***On*** is chosen, the Magnification Gestures are honored and appropriate action is taken if they are used by the Device User.

 ### General UI Configuration - Use of Recent Apps Key